thatfugue/thatfugue/README.md

 # 👋 Hi there,

 ### 🎓 Student & Full-Stack Developer
-I am a final-year student on the Computer Science programme at Istanbul University and I enjoy developing web applications and writing code as a hobby.
+I'm a final-year Computer Science student at Istanbul University with a strong passion for building web applications and writing code.

 ---